Shellywell123/PyCrystallography/index.md

 # Welcome
 PyCrystallography is a Python 3 package for illustrating and simulating crystallography exercises.
-Using interactive 2D and 3D models to activily help you visualise concepts.
+Using interactive 2D and 3D models to activily help you visualise concepts.\ Note - this site is best viewed on a Desktop

 <hr />